Athletic Trainer What They Do

 Just the Facts

-Evaluates, advises and treats athletes to assist recovery from injury, avoid injury, or maintain peak physical fitness.
+Evaluates and advises individuals to assist recovery from or avoid athletic-related injuries or illnesses, or maintain peak physical fitness.
 May provide first aid or emergency care.

 This career is part of the Health Science cluster Support Services pathway.